canonical/cloud-init/doc/rtd/topics/datasources/nwcs.rst

 NWCS
 =====

-The `NWCS`_ datasource retrieves basic configuration values from the locally accessible `metadata service`_.
+The NWCS datasource retrieves basic configuration values from the locally accessible metadata service.
 All data is served over HTTP from the address 169.254.169.254.

 Configuration